Compression Molding Service for Molded Rubber Parts

 Ultra-High Molecular Weight Polyethylene

-UHMWPE (Ultra-High Molecular Weight Polyethylene) is one of the toughest plastic materials available, providing exceptional impact resistance and excellent performance in extreme environments.
-UHMWPE is highly resistant to chemicals, moisture, and abrasion, making it ideal for applications in industries like manufacturing, mining, and food processing.
+UHMWPE (Ultra-High Molecular Weight Polyethylene) is one of the toughest plastics.
+It is highly resistant to chemicals, moisture, and abrasion, making it ideal in extreme environments like manufacturing, mining, and food processing.

 PTFE